Shymakher/sysaid-calculator/README.md

-to run the project do next steps:
+To run the project do next steps:
 1. npm install
 2. npm run dev